Alexander Youth Network offers a comprehensive array of children’s behavioral healthcare services.

-Diagnostic and outpatient services can be accessed from Alexander locations in Mecklenburg, Gaston and Cleveland counties.
+Diagnostic and outpatient services can be accessed from Alexander locations in Mecklenburg, Gaston, Lincolnton and Cleveland counties.
 Diagnostic assessment is available to those new to the mental health system and who need a determination for treatment, and for those whose assessment has been ordered by the courts.
-Assessments are conducted through Alexander's Outpatient Therapy Services which can also provide psychological testing, therapy and other services.
-All Outpatient services are conducted in the office.
-Alexander's Outpatient staff includes board-certified psychiatrists, psychologists, and licensed clinical therapists.
+Assessments are conducted through Alexander’s Outpatient Therapy Services which can also provide psychological testing, therapy and other services.
+Alexander’s Outpatient staff includes board-certified psychiatrists, psychologists, and licensed clinical therapists.

 Community programs are those services delivered in the home and community.
-They include such services as Multisystemic Therapy, Day Treatment, and Therapeutic Foster Care.
+They include such services as Multisystemic Therapy and Intensive In-Home.
 Programs focus on building family supports to help maintain an emotionally disturbed child in the least restrictive environment possible, and on training caregivers to manage behaviors, handle medications, and other sometimes difficult tasks.
 The duration, frequency and intensity of services is determined by diagnostic assessment and ongoing consultation between the treatment team which includes Alexander staff, other professionals, school staff, family members, and others involved in treatment.
-Alexander offers Day Treatment programs in Mecklenburg and other regional locations for children who are unable to attend public school, but can return to their home each evening.

 Alexander provides a 36-bed Psychiatric Residential Treatment Facility (PRTF) at its main Thermal Road campus in Charlotte.
 The program serves severely disturbed children needing 24-hour supervision by a nursing staff.
 Typical treatment duration is four to six months.